 Spray lightly in a horizontal, overlapping line across the jar.

-Spray paint can be used to paint the exterior as well as the interior of the jar.
+Spray paint can be used to paint the exterior and interior of the jar.

-Plus, you will need to apply at least 2 coats of spray to make your project look good.
+Plus, you will need to apply at least two coats of spray to make your project look good.

 Once you are done with the spraying, let the paint dry for about 5-7 hours.

 Then you can peel away the tapes to reveal the awesome of your masterpiece.